o3de/o3de.org/content/docs/userguide/component-audio-rtpc.md

+description: ' Use the Audio RTPC component to set values at runtime that produce real-time tweaking of sounds in &ALYlong;. '
+slug: component-audio-rtpc
+title: Audio Rtpc
+---
 # Audio Rtpc<a name="component-audio-rtpc"></a>

 The **Audio RTPC** component provides basic [Real\-Time Parameter Control \(RTPC\)](audio-default-controls.md) functionality\.
 An RTPC is a named variable that the audio system can interpret in many different ways\.
 It allows game developers to set the value from the game at run time to produce real\-time tweaking of sounds\.